martinsvoboda/demo-design-system/README.md

     └── [other files]
     ```

-To understand of other files and folder see [Jekyll directory structure](https://jekyllrb.com/docs/structure/)
+To understand other files and folders see [Jekyll directory structure](https://jekyllrb.com/docs/structure/)

 ### Add page

-If you want to create new page:
+If you want to create a new page:

-1. Create new file `my-first-page.md` in project root folder with content:
+1. Create a new file `my-first-page.md` in the project root folder with this content:

     ```
     ---